Characters of Kingdom Hearts: Dandelions

 The Dandelions (ダンデライオン, Danderaion) are a group of Keyblade wielders recruited by Ava, each deemed strong enough to resist the darkness.
 They are sent to another world before the Keyblade War to prevent being caught in the battle and to help rebuild the world in its aftermath.
 In the new world, five of the Dandelions, including Ventus and Lauriam, are chosen to retain their memories of the Keyblade War and become the new Union leaders, forming the joint group Union Cross to ensure the event would never repeat itself.
 The other Dandelions, like Elrena, had their memories rewritten to forget the events leading to the Keyblade War.
-When the digital Daybreak Town is about to be destroyed, the Dandelions escape and are sent to the future, appearing in different times.
+When the digital Daybreak Town is about to be destroyed, the five leaders and Elrena escape and are sent to the future, appearing in different times, while the remaining Dandelions' hearts merge with their Chirithies, becoming Dream Eaters.